Autonomous-Drone-Racing-Lab/lsy_drone_racing_rl/README.md

 ## Execution

 ### Configuration
-All configuration is done via a config file as shown in `config`.
+All configuration is done via a config file as shown in `./config`.
 Default values are not supported and all values must be set.
 If unsure just use the values as provided here.
-The config files defined both the environment and the RL agent.
-For adapting the RL agent, epsecially the `rl_config` fields are important.
+The config files define both the environment and the RL agent.
+For adapting the RL agent, especially the `rl_config` fields are important.

 ### Trainig
 Training is done over the `scripts/train.py` file with options for either starting a new run based on the configuration or resume an existing run.
 For new run you must provide the path to the config file, e.g. `config/baseline.yaml`.
-REsuming you provide the path to a checkpoint, the mathching config will automatically be loaded from the folder.
+For resuming you provide the path to a checkpoint, the mathching config will automatically be loaded from the folder.
 During training the agent will be evaluated every 50.000 steps.
 Per default this happens in a level3 environment.
 If you want to utilize a different environment you must manually change the code.

 To summarize:
 ```